Skip to main content

 Your CV (which stands for Curriculum Vitae) is used to introduce yourself to a prospective employer, providing an overview and confirmation of your skills, abilities, and experience with the goal of being invited for an interview.

-Your cover letter highlights areas of particular relevance and interest for the prospective employer, demonstrating your research of the role and organisation, and how you specifically meet some of their important requirements.
+Your cover letter highlights elements of your CV, skillset, and experiences which may be of particular relevance and interest for the prospective employer, demonstrating your research of the role and organisation, and how you specifically meet some of their important requirements.

 What should be in your CV?

-Your CV should be no more than 2 pages, and should be clear and concise.
+Your CV should be no more than 2 A4 sides, and should be clear and concise.
 It should be visually appealing, but you should tailor the look of it to the organisations you are applying to and what their corporate culture is.

 Personal Details

-To save space, put your personal details in the header of the document, with your name as the focus.
-It should jump out from the document when you glance at it.
+To save space, put your personal details in the header of your CV, with your name as the focus (it should jump out from the page when you glance at it).

 Career Objective (optional)